breatheco-de/content/src/content/lesson/working-with-functions.md

 ## The Function Scope

 All functions must start and end somewhere, that its called **the scope of the function**.
-You can delimit the boundries using curly brackets like this:
+You can delimit the boundaries using curly brackets like this:

 ```javascript